 Head lice is stressful!
-Our experienced lice removal technicians take the worry out of a lice diagnosis.
+Our professional lice removal technicians take the worry out of a lice diagnosis.
 Lice is inconvenient but doesn’t have to take over your life!
 Please read the options below to select the best removal options for your family.
 Cost will vary based on the treatment option.

-Our classic method of combing and manual nitpicking ensures you will be back in school the next day depending on individual school policy.
+Our classic method of combing and manual nit removal ensures you will be back in school the next day depending on individual school policy.
 We average an hour a head for shoulder length hair with moderate infestations.

 Combing is still the best hair lice removal practice.
 Using a patented oil, our technicians will comb through your child in a specific pattern with the only lice comb on the market that has grooves in the teeth for thorough lice and egg removal.
 We recommend a follow up visit and suggest 5 to 10 minutes of combing a day between visits.
 We average an hour a head for shoulder length hair with moderate infestations.